developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

 		// Start the background Thread
 		background.start();

     Ignore the errors for the time being.
-You can see, the background thread calls `applyProfile` method that applies the Mx App Manager profile configuration to the device on background thread we created.
+You can see, the background thread calls `applyProfile` method that applies the MX App Manager profile configuration to the device on background thread we created.
 The parameter `msg.obj` contains result of the background thread operation that we need to pass on UI thread.
 Hence we will create a Handler in next step and pass the result parameter in Handler in a Message using `msg.obj`.

     Since we don't want any UI for this application, we will call the `finish()` method after sending message to Handler.
 This will immediately close the application as soon as `applyProfile` method is triggered on the background thread through Runnable.